sylefeb/Silice/projects/easy-riscv/README.md

 Plug your favorite board, open a command line in this folder and type `make <board name>`.

 There are subdirectories containing more advanced examples:
+- Selecting the ice-v-dual CPU in [select_core](select_core/with_ice-v-dual.ice)
 - Adding special outputs telling when an input/output is accessed in [on_accessed](main.ice)
-- Selecting the ice-v-dual CPU in [select_core](select_core/with_ice-v-dual.ice)
 - Driving an OLED/LCD small screen from the CPU in [oled](oled/main.ice)

+The repo contains larger projects using RISCV integration, such as the [Doom fire](../kbfcrabe/README.md).

 ## RISC-V cores